 These days, krathongs no longer stick to the traditional simple design.
 Some are actually very elaborate.
 I wonder if the bigger and the more ornate your krathong is, the more pleased the water goddess will be, and the higher the chances are that she will grant you your wish.

 Some people even add coins to theirs to bring in more wealth for the future.
 Well, I hope the goddess is not as materialistic as they make her out to be, because if we play by that rule, then I’m never going to get any wish granted.

 My krathong was very small and simple.
 While others’ had multiple tiers and an assortment of flowers, mine only had three purple orchids and three yellow flowers (chrysanthemums?).
 But I liked it better that way, because I’m a

 Anyway, whichever design you choose, make sure you buy the ones that are made of natural materials such as banana leaves, banana tree bark, real flowers, and bread, instead of Styrofoam, glossy paper, and plastic flowers.

 After buying the krathong, I joined the queue to get on the shuttle boat.
 The size of the crowd was unbelievable.

 Judging from the number of people waiting, I thought I’d never get to Asiatique before 10 (the last shuttle back was at 11).
 Surprisingly, I did.
 However, the boat ride was excruciatingly slow.
 We had to wait for other boats to leave before we could even get close to Asiatique pier.

-How about you?
 Have you participated in any local festivals during your travels?
-Comment below.
+Share your experience in the comment section below.